 You’ve heard the term but may not know what a webinar is.
 Essentially, it’s a seminar that takes place online.
 It can be a presentation, demonstration or discussion of your company’s products or services.
 Webinars can be used for a variety of reasons including generating leads for email marketing, and to get more subscribers for your email marketing program.
 They can be used to increase a company’s reputation in its field, to position the company as the leader in, and to draw more potential customers to your website.
 It can also be used for direct and almost immediate customer research, by getting webinar viewers to respond to new products, offerings and to give opinions on what the company is doing right, or wrong.
 In short, if give viewers an opportunity to feel that they’re part of your company’s decision-making process.
 That can pay big dividends immediately, or down the road.

 We’ve already discussed Facebook, but Facebook is just one part of the overall equation.
-There are dozens of other social media outlets just waiting to be added to your marketing outreach – including Instagram, YouTube, Instagram, Google, Pinterest, and others.
+There are dozens of other social media outlets just waiting to help promote your small business – including Instagram, YouTube, Instagram, Google, Pinterest, and others.
 What can social media do?
 Plenty!
 You can use it to:

 With close to 3 billion people using Social Media (and growing at a rate of 20% a year), Social Media has to be included as an integral part of your internet strategy!